com-pas/compas-architecture/TECHNICAL_ARCHITECTURE.md

 ### Building and Deployment
 ![](./functional-diagrams/deploy.png)

 The diagram above shows the deployment view.
-Blue components are within scope of the CoMPASS project.
+Blue components are within scope of the CoMPAS project.

-**CoMPASS microservice**s are built from Java source code on Github (not shown) using the Gradle build proces.
+**CoMPAS microservice**s are built from Java source code on Github (not shown) using the Gradle build proces.
 This results in a compiled java application.

-The result of the CI/CD is a **Docker Image** in the Docker Registry.
-A **Docker Image** contains one **CoMPASS microservice**.
-More than one CoMPASS microservice may be present in the image only if they are closely related and should be deployed and scaled together.
+The result of the CI/CD is a **Container Image** in the Docker Registry.
+A **Container Image** contains one **CoMPAS microservice**.
+More than one CoMPAS microservice may be present in the image only if they are closely related and should be deployed and scaled together.

 As part of the CI/CD proces a security scan is performed on the source code.
-The **Docker Image**s must be signed and are the formal deliveries of the CoMPAS project.
+The **Container Image**s must be signed and are the formal deliveries of the CoMPAS project.

-In the deployment proces the **Docker image** is deployed together with its dependencies (for example a database) in an **Application**.
+In the deployment proces the **Container image** is deployed together with its dependencies (for example a database) in an **Application**.
 This deployment takes place using *Docker Compose*.
 For this a **docker compose yaml** file is supplied that deploys the application using Docker Compose.

 Generally speaking, it is a good idea to deploy one thing per container.
 Reasons:
 * Independent scaling: APIs scale differently than databases